hazel00110/TinyGPT/README.md

 <br>

+# TinyGPT

-# TinyGPT: A Pure Rust GPT Implementation From Scratch
+## A Pure Rust GPT Implementation From Scratch
 A comprehensive tutorial implementation of a GPT (Generative Pre-trained Transformer) language model written entirely in pure Rust using only the `ndarray` crate for tensor operations.
 This project demonstrates how to build a working transformer architecture from first principles without relying on deep learning frameworks.

 <br>